WebSocket API

 <index>— zero-based button index (0–9)p— button pressedr— button released<currently_pressed>— a bit set of each of the top 10 buttons encoded as hex where each bit represents a button (1 = pressed, 0 = released)

-Example: b 3 p 9 means button index 3 was pressed and button 0 was already pressed
+Example: button 3 p 9 means button index 3 was pressed and button 0 was already pressed

 Sound Finished

-The device sends a text frame whenever a sound finishes playing if notify_when_finished was set to true when the sound was played:
+The device sends a text frame whenever a sound within a Controller finishes playing:

 Messages: Client → Device

-All messages are sent as a single WebSocket frame (text or binary).
+All messages are sent as a single WebSocket frame (all text except set_lights which is binary).
 Fragmented messages are not supported.
+Messages are limited to 256 bytes.

 set_lights